Rickback68/art_bistro/READme.md

 #### Accessibility

-- Google Lighthouse was used to test the performance of the website with success.
+- Google Lighthouse was used to test the accessibility of the website with success.

 Index html